 Review by Laura Leigh:

 I first met Dave at a winter roundup in Nevada.
 Most reporters announce their arrival and show up with a cameraman.
 Dave came with his notebook, digital tablet and his own camera strung around his neck.
-I always like to watch folks, sometimes for a long time, before I truly engage.
-He was unpretentious, intelligent.

 I had been getting death threats online that had spilled over into the real world.Those that sent those threats to me were part of a massive political move to silence any voice for the environment, the public land seizure movement.
 I was going to retreat to simply watch holding and keep distance; let law enforcement deal with it.
 A storm was moving in and all those not committed to the operation, either advocacy or a paycheck, would leave town in the next 48 hours.

 I was also waiting for news on a massive first amendment case that I was fighting, the win came through on February 14, 2012.
 Dave doesn’t mention (in the book) that active case influenced the fact that we had daily observation when he attended, not the one day a week that had been on offer before he arrived in “wild horse country”.
 Being chased around the desert and threatened with arrest, just for trying to see horses after capture, had been an experience in Nevada before that case was filed.

 So instead of dealing with the aggravation the threats presented I sat with Dave and shared coffee, for hours.
 He had a lot of questions but did not understand any of the context wild horses resided within.
 There is only one way to really understand the corruption our wild ones are caught in, to walk through it yourself.
 The corruption is carried on all sides of this conflict packaged in a multitude of wrappers.

 Of all the things I spoke to him about the Bureau of Land Management “sale program,” where wild horses could be purchased for around $5. each by the truckload, caught his interest.
 I fanned it.
 It was a good place to begin some depth of understanding.